N-stripping and recovery with ByoFlex®

 As an example, the ByoFlex® system can be used as a pre-treatment system for further processing of the substrates.
 Especially in combination with biological treatment systems such as a ‘classical’ Nitrification/Denitrification or Membrane Bio Reactor with Reversed Osmosis.
 Nitrogen elimination is often the limiting factor when dimensioning these techniques and determines the size of the plant, the amount of sludge that is produced and the need for a carbon source for the bacteria.
 By reducing the ammonium content of the effluent in a ByoFlex® system these systems can be built more compactly, resulting in lower OPEX-costs.

 The ammonia stripping efficiency is highly dependent on the temperature of the digestate, the pH level and the electrical energy consumed.
 In many cases a N-NH4 recovery of 70-75% leads to the an optimum between OPEX- and CAPEX-costs, but higher removal percentages are possible.
-It may require the use of additional chemicals, higher temperatures or increased electrical energy consumption.
+It may require the use of additional chemicals (usually not applicable), higher temperatures or increased electrical energy consumption.
 A specific situation determines the optimum design.
 In most cases, the payback time can be less than 2-3 years!

 We like a challenge!
 Do you've any questions about our systems or are you searching for a solution for your problem?